 When a company ignores employment laws, it can have a major impact on the lives of its employees.
 These violations often stem from an employer’s lack of understanding of the labor laws but they can also come from an employer’s willing intent to take advantage of their staff.
 In both cases, employees may be entitled to compensation for damages.

 Employment laws cover the way in which employers and employees can interact.
-These laws offer employees a variety of rights & protections which are comprised from thousands of statutes, regulations, precedents, and decisions made at both the state and federal level.
+These laws offer employees a variety of rights & protections which are comprised of thousands of statutes, regulations, precedents, and decisions made at both the state and federal levels.